 B) How many total possible scenarios exist? ____________

-C) Using the Orange Coverage Chart, how many 3-way tests are required to achieve coverage of 50% of the 3-way combinations pairs? ____________ (Remember to select 3-way from the drop down menu on the orange coverage chart)
+C) Using the Orange Coverage Graph, how many 3-way tests are required to achieve coverage of 50% of the 3-way combinations? ____________ (Remember to select 3-way from the drop down menu on the orange coverage chart)

 Now please modify the plan in the following ways (explained in sections III—V):

 Senior stakeholders who reviewed these draft test sets are telling us that they want certain Values to appear relatively more often than other Values because the equal weighting strategy currently used seems “wrong” to them.
 Keep in mind that the stakeholders at this point are not familiar with how Hexawise works or how test optimization works.
 Therefore, it is not at all clear at this point whether it would be a good idea to “fix” the plans in the way that these stakeholders are asking us to do.

 1) Weigh the following "high-priority” Value so that it appears relatively more often than other Values

 Make “HK" appear in slightly more than half the tests.
 If there are 14 Values now for Transaction Exchange (Country) (where one is HK), add HK 13 more times (so 14 Values would be HK and 13 Values would be other countries that are not HK.

 A) How many 2-way tests are required now (after giving extra weighting to HK)? ____________